 Family group sheets let you capture information about your siblings (or your father’s siblings, or your great-grandmother’s) that doesn’t fit on other forms.

 The best place to start your family tree is with yourself.

 That means an ancestral chart that begins with you, and a family group sheet with you as a child (you can do a family group sheet with you as a parent second).

 Fill in your information: your birth name, date and place of birth, and date and place of marriage if appropriate.
 Then fill in your parents’ names and other details.

 On the family group sheet, list all of your siblings and their information.

 An important note on names: always use the person’s birth name.
 This especially means using the maiden name for married women, but names change through adoption or for other reasons as well.
-See my article on how to find someone’s maiden name.

 The only way to ensure consistency is to always use the birth name.
 Many genealogists prefer to write surnames in all capital letters.
 Nicknames can be included in quotes (Margaret Susan “Peggy Sue” SMITH).